DgrinderHZ/Store/README.md

-# Local edits at 5:25
+# Store
+a static website!